ircam-ismm/sc-scheduling/README.md

 ### scheduler

-Pointer to the underlying scheduler
+Pointer to the underlying scheduler.

 Type: [Scheduler][3]